 Get all the facts about the firm that you can.
 Know the directors and other key players.
 Know their clients and the projects they’re working on.
 Get to know their mission statement.
-Also, know the job you’re applying for.
+Also, understand the job you’re applying for.
 This way you’ll appear to be educated about the firm.
 They’ll love that.
 And think about the reaction if they discover you don’t know important information about the firm!
 That’s not going to help you nail your job interview!

 Dress For Success

 Wear the clothes that are appropriate for the job itself but step it up a notch.
-If your job requires that you wear a suit, wear a suit, but add a pocket square and some great shoes.
+If your job requires that you wear a suit, wear a suit, but add a pocket square and some sharp shoes.

 Roleplay the Answers to Questions

 We know many of the questions that interviewers may ask us.
 For example, “What are your strengths & what are your weaknesses?”
 “Why are you leaving your current job?”
 “Were there any difficulties you’ve faced & how did you deal with them?” etc. etc. There may be you-specific questions that you’re concerned about.
 Perhaps you were fired from your last job & you need to explain.
 Or maybe you have a few years unaccounted for on your resume.
 These are stories that you need to prepare.